eneax/epic-nfts-ui/README.md

-# epic-nfts-ui
-🚧 WIP 🚧 - Epic NFTs UI
+# Epic NFTs UI

+### **Welcome 👋**

+To get started with this project, clone this repo and follow these commands:

+1. Run `npm install` at the root of your directory
+2. Run `npm run start` to start the project
+3. Start coding!